coderefinery/github-without-command-line/_episodes/01-intro.md

 ---

-## TODO
+## FIXME

 - look at commits on github
 - look at branches on github
-- look at commit annotation
+- look at commit annotation (commit message, date, author, hash)
 - explain why commits have hashes and are not simply numbered